 The National Institute of mental Health published an article titled – Despite Risks, Benzodiazepine Use Highest in Older People.

 This article reported on research into the prescribing of Benzodiazepines for older adults.
 The older you get the more likely it is that your doctor will prescribe a benzodiazepine for either poor sleep or anxiety.
 As you age you are more likely to be prescribed higher doses, for longer periods of time.

 Most of these Benzodiazepines were prescribed by primary care doctors rather than by psychiatrists.
 Now here is the problem with that.

 Taking lots of Benzodiazepines appears to increase your risk of developing Alzheimer’s.
 The more you take the higher the risk.
 Take these meds for 180 days or more and your risk of developing Alzheimer’s DOUBLES, or so this one study tells us.

 The text of this article as published is on PubMed.

 There is another reason to be concerned about this high use of Benzodiazepines among seniors.
 That is the interaction between Alcohol and Benzodiazepines.
 We know from the experiences in the substance abuse treatment field that as we age the body’s ability to remove chemicals from your body declines.
 Any drug use by the elderly is risky.
 Just because the drugs are prescription ones does not eliminate the risks.

 We also know that a large part of drug overdose deaths is the result of the interaction of alcohol and Benzodiazepines.
 People are tempted to use alcohol to sleep and when this is done to excess the result is poor sleep not improved sleep.

 What is the solution?

 Please do not suddenly stop taking prescribed medications based on this blog post or any other online source.
 If in doubt talk with your doctor.
 Do all you can to manage your health concerns, get that diabetes or heart condition under control.
-Lose weight, all those other health things you know you should do.
+Lose weight, all those other healthy things you know you should do.
 No pill is a substitute for a healthy lifestyle.